S&P 500, Dow Jones Close Lower Amid Geopolitical Worries

 U.S. equities moved lower on Monday in quiet trading following a terror attack in London and a breakdown in relations between Persian Gulf countries over the weekend, raising geopolitical concerns.
-Saudi Arabia and a number of its allies tie ties with Qatar — the site of a major U.S. military base — over alleged terrorist and pro-Iran links.
+Saudi Arabia and a number of its allies cut ties with Qatar — the site of a major U.S. military base — over alleged terrorist and pro-Iran links.

 In the end, the Dow Jones Industrial Average lost 0.1%, the S&P 500 gave back 0.1%, the Nasdaq Composite lost 0.2% and the Russell 2000 ended the day down 0.6%.
 Elsewhere: Treasury bonds were weaker, the dollar was higher, gold gained 0.2% and crude oil gave back 0.5%.